IoTrim/iotrim.github.io/README.md

 * grouped: to facilitate analysis and streamline blocklists, we developed a strategy to group destinations thet use different DNS names and IP addresses for each replica.

 ## TEAM
-Our team has extensive experience in the area of privacy for Internet of Things (IoT) devices.
-To date, the software artifacts of our research team have produced reports and datasets that informed additional research, policy debates, and regulators.
-During the past 2 years, we worked on the problem of modeling and evaluating adaptation strategies based on measurements techniques for IoT devices.
-All the research experience above resulted in peer-reviewed papers, published in top tier scientific conferences and funded research projects.
+IoTrim has been developed by researchers at Imperial College London and Northeastern University, and leverages advanced privacy preserving AI techniques for creating the trim lists.
+The protection techniques behind IoTrimmer have been reviewed by experts in top academic institutions, resulting in research papers published in top tier scientific conferences and EU/US funded research projects.
+Our team won important awards and our research has been featured in the Financial Times, New York Times, USA Today and the BBC.

 * <a href="https://haddadi.github.io/">Professor Hamed Haddadi</a> is an Associate Professor in Human-Centred Systems and the Director of Postgraduate Studies at the Dyson School of Design Engineering, at the Faculty of Engineering at Imperial College London.
 He is a Security Science Fellow of the Institute for Security Science and Technology and of the Data Science Institute.
 He is also a Visiting Professor at Brave Software where he works on developing privacy-preserving protocols.